-Custodial Credit Risk: Custodial credit risk for deposits is the risk that in the event of a financial institution failure, the CTA's deposits may not be returned.
-The CTA's investment policy requires that deposits which exceed the amount insured by the FDIC be collateralized, at the rate of 102% of such deposits, by bonds, notes, certificates of indebtedness, treasury bills or other securities which are guaranteed by the full faith and credit of the United States of America as to principal and interest or, at the rate of 110% of such deposit, by: bonds, notes, debentures, or other similar obligations of agencies of the United States of America.
-As of December 31, 2016 and 2015, the CTA's bank balances were fully insured or collateralized.
+In addition, the Investment Policy requires that whenever funds are deposited in a financial institution in an amount which causes the total amount of the Authority's funds deposited with such institution to exceed the amount which is protected by the FDIC, all deposits which exceed the amount insured be collateralized, at the rate of 102% of such deposit, by: bonds, notes, certificates of indebtedness, Treasury bills, or other securities which are guaranteed by the full faith and credit of the United States of America as to principal and interest or, at the rate of 110% of such deposit, by: bonds, notes, debentures, or other similar obligations of agencies of the United States of America.

 Interest Rate Risk: Interest rate risk is the risk that the fair value of the CTA's investments will decrease as a result of an increase in interest rates.
-As a means of limiting its exposure to fair value losses arising from rising interest rates, the Investment Policy limits the term of investments as follows:
+As a means of limiting its exposure to fair value losses arising from rising interest rates, the Investment Policy limits the allocation of the portfolio and the term of investments as follows:

+waximum

-Instrument type Term of investment
+Instrument type Investment Level Term of investment

-U.S. treasuries 3 years
+U.S. treasuries 100% 3 years

-Repurchase agreements 330 days
+Repurchase agreements 33% 330 days

-Certificates of deposit 365 days
+Certificates of deposit 25% 365 days

-Commercial paper 270 days
+Commercial paper 33% 270 days

-U.S. Government agencies 3 years
+U.S. Government agencies 50% 3 years

-Government money market funds n.a.
+Government money market funds 25% n.a.

 Federal National Mortgage Assn.
-3 years
+15% 3 years

-Municipal bonds (callable) 10 years
+Municipal bonds (callable) 15% 10 years

-Mutual funds n.a.
+Mutual funds n.a. n.a.

-Investment pool n.a.
+Investment pool 10% n.a.